 The NPTS begins at the Foundation stage whereby early years water confidence is encouraged through the use of sessions such as parent and toddler classes.
 Following this, there are 7 key stages based around FUNdamental movement skills.
 Within these stages, children will learn the basics of swimming such as the different swimming strokes, water confidence and water safety knowledge.
 Finally, there is stages 8-10 that address FUNdamental Sports Skills.
 It is at these stages that children can try different aquatic disciplines such as water polo, competitive swimming, diving and rookie lifeguard.

 Dolphin Centre swimming lessons run 7 days per week.
 Lessons days/times are as follows:

-Foundation and stages 1-5 are half hour lessons.
+- Foundation and stages 1-6: 30 minute lessons.

 Please be aware that 5 minutes of the session is allocated for the teacher to complete notes on each student within the group. this allows for progress to be monitored carefully.